ericgj/elm-uri-template/README.md

 the input string according to the rules in [IETF RFC 6570][rfc6570], up to Level 3 (Level 4 compliance is not provided or planned).

-PLEASE NOTE: not yet formally tested, use at your own risk.

 This package was adapted from [lukewestby/elm-string-interpolate][lukewestby].